tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 - The `WHERE` clause filters the edge patterns based on the Account.isBlocked attribute.

-- The `ACCUM` clause will execute once for each matched pattern that passes the WHERE clause.
+- The `ACCUM` clause will execute once for each matched pattern instance that passes the WHERE clause.

 For each matching pattern that satisfies the WHERE clause, the following will occur: